iduseev/FastAPI_Demo_Project/README.md

 This is a demo project built with FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

-The project includes several endpoints for performing CRUD operations on a fake database.
+The project includes several endpoints for performing CRUD operations on a MongoDB cluster.

 The project imitates a digital book shelf with the books already in.
 You can add or delete books from the shelf or request to show all the books available at the moment.